-Before 12 weeks of age, most puppies have trouble fully controlling their urination and defecation.
-They are still prone to frequent accidents and cannot usually make it through the night without urinating.
+Before 12 weeks of age, most puppies will have trouble controlling their urination and defecation.
+They are prone to frequent accidents and cannot usually make it through the night without urinating.
 House training should begin as soon as you bring your new puppy home, but be prepared for the first few weeks to go slowly.
-Stick to a regular schedule, taking your puppy outside every time she eats, drinks, or wakes up from a nap.
+Stick to a regular schedule, taking your puppy outside every time it eats, drinks, or wakes up from a nap.
 Take your puppy to a designated "potty spot."
 Reward them when they go in the right spot.
 After a few weeks, it will learn to have better control over its bodily functions.

 Health and Care